Marvel’s Luke Cage Recap: Never Pity

 The third episode of Luke Cage’s second season opens with a shot of our hero cracking his knuckles.
 He’s just finished beating the living hell out of Cockroach, and with a brusqueness that’s entirely foreign for him.
 Claire — who’s on the scene — tells Luke the full scale of his actions: He’s given the man a concussion, maybe a few broken ribs.
 Cockroach will need an MRI.
 But Luke is reluctant to let that happen — he tells Claire that he needs to keep the altercation quiet (Great job, Luke!) — but not before Misty arrives on the scene.
 Turns out, Claire called her.
 And now the incident is on the record.

-Misty tells Luke that the scene really does look pretty rough, and gives our hero a head’s up that the police department is officially on his ass.
+Misty tells Luke that the scene really does look pretty rough, and gives our hero a heads-up that the police department is officially on his ass.
 “Ridenhour’s officially looking to shut down your vigilante bit,” she tells Luke.
 As far as she’s concerned, Nigel and Cockroach are her problems now.
 But in a small victory for Luke, Misty lets him leave the apartment unencumbered.
 Her decision is further evidence that, as much as the series is about Cage, the character with the most potential for growth this season (and the most interesting trajectory, probably) will be Misty.
 She’s still reconciling with Scarfe’s actions from last season.
-Throughout the episode, she squares off with her coworkers, who insist that she jumps off of the Cockroach case, no matter what she brings to the table.
-Misty’s supervisor likens her to Private Ryan – they can’t let anything happen to her.
+Throughout the episode, she squares off with her co-workers, who insist that she jumps off of the Cockroach case, no matter what she brings to the table.
+Misty’s supervisor likens her to Private Ryan — they can’t let anything happen to her.
 And she’ll spend the next few episodes figuring out what kind of hero she needs to be.

 In the meantime, we head across town to check in on Bushmaster — who’s still settling into the city.
 When he’s approached by his associate, Sheldon, they talk about Bushmaster’s plans for New York.
 He’s back in town for Mariah, but this doesn’t change the fact that he’s perturbed by Luke.
 As Bushmaster puts it, “‘Im vex me cuz’ im exist”.
 He’s opposed to Luke, it seems, on a philosophical ground.
 But it doesn’t change the fact that Mariah’s demise is a priority: Bushmaster’s got his eye on Harlem’s Paradise, and everything that comes with it.
 He’s even got a leak in her operation, by way of Sheldon.
 Luke is just a portion of a package deal.